dinomite/RedisCache/README.md

 Tests are performed against [embedded-redis](https://github.com/kstyrc/embedded-redis).
 `RedisCacheTest` tests all methods for a single-argument (i.e. default serializers, no prefix or expiration, no loader) constructed instance.
-The other test classes do what they say on the tin, testing custom serializers, key prefix, and expiration.
+The other test classes do what they say on the tin, testing custom serializers & a default loader.
 I split those out because they require constructing a different RedisCache instance, and only need to test a subset of methods.

+# TODO

+- Smarter GetAll
+- Transactions for multi-host support?
+- Eviction support from LoadingCache?

 # See also